Generalized signals on simplicial complexes: Introduction

-In practice, the signal space can be more complex, e.g., a general space is given by $L^2(\Omega)$ where $\Omega$ is a (time) interval, which allows the modeling of continuous-time signals not captured by the frameworks of \cite{RodGraFra:J23, MonKriBef:J23}.
-This function point of view can be advantageous if sampled signals are asynchronous (cf.\ \cite{Ji19}).
-In this paper, we develop a generalized framework that extends the existing signal processing approach to include all cases where the observations on simplices come from a module over a ring.
-This encompasses a wide range of observation spaces, including those from $\Complex$, $\Real$, $\bbZ$, polynomial ring, $L^2(\Omega)$, etc., thus providing a more general and unified signal processing framework.
+In this paper, we develop a generalized framework that extends the existing signal processing approach to include all cases where the observations on simplexes come from a general abelian group.
+This encompasses a wide range of observation spaces, including those from complex numbers $\Complex$, real numbers $\Real$, and integers $\bbZ$, polynomial ring, $L^2(\Omega)$, etc., thus providing a more general and unified signal processing framework.

+To deal with these general signals, we propose to adopt the well-established setup of algebraic topology \cite{Hat02}.
+For example, we may use abelian groups or modules to describe signals on each simplex, denoted by $A$.
+Classically, $A=\bbR$.
+Therefore, signals on a simplicial complex $X$ are nothing but chains (of the appropriate dimension) with coefficients in $A$.
+In this case, many constructions in TSP \cite{BarSar:J20} require revamping.
+For example, many linear algebraic operations, such as the Hodge decomposition and Fourier transform, may not exist for a general $A$ that is not a field such as $\bbR$.
+It is our goal to show that by combining algebraic topology and optimization, we may still perform most (classical) signal processing tasks like filtering and reconstruction for a general $A$.

+We summarize the main contributions as follows: \begin{itemize} \item We introduce generalized signals as elements from a general abelian group or modules.
+We illustrate how such signals can arise in practice. \item Combining algebraic topology and optimization, we propose a fundamental learning framework, that generalizes classical operations such as the Hodge decomposition. \item We study filters and related constructions for generalized signals. \item We describe various scenarios with case studies, where considering $A\neq \bbR$ can be beneficial.
+We demonstrate the implementation of the framework with real examples such as heat flow reconstruction in an indoor environment and analysis of the currency exchange market. \end{itemize}